The Environmental Impact of Organic Farming

 Difficulties in Evaluating the Environmental Consequences of Organic Agriculture

-Although the advantages of farming methods are perceived with positivity, determining the “The Environmental Impact of Organic Farming” poses some trouble.
+Although the Benefits of organic farming methods are perceived with positivity, determining the “The Environmental Impact of Organic Farming” poses some trouble.
 Sustainability outcome has the potential to change because of changes in farming techniques, geography, and the size of the business.
 For example, organic farming has the potential to need greater quantities of land in order to achieve equal outputs to conventional farming.
 As a result, deforestation or the loss of habitat could occur.
 Nevertheless, these impacts ought to be minimized by good management practices.

 An estimate of “The Environmental Impact of Organic Farming” needs to measure it against organic farming.
 Research shows that organic farming has less negative impact on the environment compared to other farming practices.
 For instance:

-- Pesticides Usage: Organic farming does not use synthetic pesticides at all which greatly minimizes the contamination of soil and water.
+• Pesticides Usage: Organic farming does not use synthetic pesticides at all which greatly minimizes the contamination of soil and water.
 On the contrary, conventional farming practices have a high reliance on pesticides which causes negative impacts to the environment for a long time.

-- Fertility of Soil: Organic methods improve the organic matter of soil.
+• Fertility of Soil: Organic methods improve the organic matter of soil.
 In contrast, conventional practices tend to reduce it over time.

-- Biodiversity: The variety of plants and animals present in organic farms is able to exceed that of conventional farms which are full of monocultures.
+• Biodiversity: The variety of plants and animals present in organic farms is able to exceed that of conventional farms which are full of monocultures.

-- Energy Efficiency: Organic farming is an energy efficient practice as it uses less fertilizers and pesticides based on fossil fuels.
+• Energy Efficiency: Organic farming is an energy efficient practice as it uses less fertilizers and pesticides based on fossil fuels.

 Some people argue that the possible inefficiency of organic farming may cause an organic farm to produce a lower yield per hectare than a traditional farm which would require a larger amount of acreage to feed the world.
 This challenge is, however, negligible when compared to the triumphs garnered, notably for the environment, according to organic farming advocates.